The ViewSonic VX2758-2KP-MHD is a decent budget 1440p 144Hz IPS gaming monitor, but there are better options at this price range.

-The ViewSonic VX2758-2KP-MHD is one of the cheapest 1440p 144Hz gaming monitors with an IPS panel yet it offers an excellent image quality with striking colors while its FreeSync support and quick response time ensure buttery smooth performance.
+The ViewSonic VX2758-2KP-MHD is one of the most affordable 1440p 144Hz gaming monitors with an IPS panel.
+It offers an excellent image quality with striking colors while its FreeSync support paired with quick response time ensure buttery smooth performance.

-With such high pixel density, you get sharp details as well as plenty of screen space, and you don’t have to use any scaling.
+With such high pixel density, you get clear details as well as lots of screen space, and you don’t have to utilize any scaling.

 Now, the more expensive models that use this panel also support HDR (High Dynamic Range) and have a slightly higher peak brightness of ~400-nits for HDR content.